versis/sf/README.md

 ENABLE_AI_CARD_DETAILS=true # set to false to disable AI, defaults to true if not set
 ```

+## AI Card Details Generation

+When enabled, the application uses Azure OpenAI to generate creative and poetic card details based on:

+1. The selected hex color value
+2. The cropped image from the user (required)

+The AI analyzes both inputs to create a contextually relevant:
+- Color name (max 3 words, all caps)
+- Phonetic pronunciation (IPA symbols)
+- Part of speech
+- Poetic description (25-30 words)

+This approach results in cards that are personalized and thematically connected to the actual image content rather than just the color.
+If no image is provided, the API will return an error message - a cropped image is required for the AI to generate appropriate card details.

+### Image Processing for AI

+For optimal performance with the Azure OpenAI API:
+- The user's cropped image is automatically resized to 512×512 pixels
+- The image is converted to JPG format with quality optimization
+- The "detail" parameter is set to "low" to further reduce token usage
+- The original high-resolution image is still used for the card generation
+- This optimization reduces API costs and improves response times

 ## Learn More

 To learn more about the AI SDK or Next.js by Vercel, take a look at the following resources: